In this tutorial I’ll show you how you can clone your website for testing purposes very easily and for free.

 Although WP Clone is very easy tool to clone website, you may need to know about some restrictions.
 There are good chances you don’t need to bother about them, but anyway there you go:

 - Cloning your website using WP Clone may take an hour or more if you website is more than 2 GB in size.
+But I find this plugin working well only for small sites (under a couple of hundred megabytes).
+There’s another plugin All In One WP Migration which has a similar functionality, but it works more stable (the plugin is free for websites upto 500 MB).

 - Also, if you use caching, security or redirecting plugins, you may have to re-install them on your test site.